 - Business Analyst

-Analysts use their extensive knowledge of business, science, and math to find industry patterns that a business can exploit to further its growth.
+Analysts use their extensive knowledge of business, science, advanced excel skills, and math to find industry patterns that a business can exploit to further its growth.
 They’re also responsible for analyzing the business’ operations, examining the existing protocols and communication structure, and finding ways to improve it.

 Overall, analysts need attention to detail, good communication skills, and an uncanny ability to decipher the market’s needs and then translate it in a way that could be applied to the business.

 Yes, lots of jobs are getting replaced by robots and technological advancement.
 But customer support, especially for tech products hard to maneuver, isn’t going to be left to robots anytime soon.

 Tech customer support agents help customers figure out a gadget or software they bought.
 The job includes troubleshooting, providing step-by-step directions, and remote accessing gadgets to fix them.
 Patience, excellent listening skills, problem-solving skills, and the knack for explaining jargon in layman’s terms are basic skills required for this position.